Fermionic Tachyons as a Source of Dark Energy: Dirac and Einstein Equations in FRW Background

 The continuity equation is given by the conservation law of total energy-momentum tensor $T^{\mu\nu}_{;\nu}=0$ as

 but the conservation law for the energy density of the tachyon field can be obtained from (\ref{FRW eqm}) and (\ref{energy and pressure}) as

-That means the conservation equation of tachyon field is decoupled from matter field; i.e. the density evolution of the fermionic tachyon field is decoupled from matter density.
-From (\ref{cons}) and (\ref{fermion cons}) for matter field density we have
+That means the conservation equation of the tachyon field is decoupled from the matter field; i.e. the density evolution of the fermionic tachyon field is decoupled from the matter density.
+From (\ref{cons}) and (\ref{fermion cons}) for the matter field density we have

-The right hand side is the rate of matter energy production.
-The extended (causal or second-order) thermodynamic theory implies that the non-equilibrium pressure, $\varpi$, in a linearized theory satisfies the evolution equation